scottc/godot-roc/README.md

 Roc language bindings for Godot Game Engine, Redot Game Engine & Draconic Game Engine.

-> [!IMPORTANT]
-> This project is under development, and there are missing or incomplete features.

 > [!NOTE]
 > This page is for the godot-roc **platform**.
 >